Applications for the 2019-20 PBL Fellowship are OPEN and due on November 15, 2019!

 In order to apply, fill out an application form and share the link to the recommendation form with a supervisor.

-Join a cohort of dynamic and innovative teachers of grades K-8 to implement Project Based Learning (PBL) in your classroom.
-During a year-long fellowship that includes a weekend field experience in Great Smoky Mountains National Park and training and mentorship in PBL by experienced educators, PBL Fellows will develop an issues-based case study (integrated thematic unit) that applies best practices of PBL to the standards that you teach.
-Throughout the 2017-2018 school year, PBL Fellows will work closely with colleagues and mentors to bring a current North Carolina issue to life in their classrooms.
-This year, preference will be given to teams of 2 or more teachers at the same grade level from the same school.
+Join a cohort of dynamic and innovative teachers of grades K-12 to implement Project Based Learning (PBL) in your classroom.
+During a four month fellowship that includes a weekend field experience focused on the longleaf pine forest in eastern NC and training and mentorship in PBL by experienced educators, PBL Fellows will develop an issues-based case study (integrated thematic unit) that applies best practices of PBL to the standards that you teach.
+Throughout the spring 2020 spring semester, PBL Fellows will work closely with colleagues and mentors to bring a current North Carolina issue to life in their classrooms.
+We welcome applications from collaborators – grade level partners, outside of school collaborators, or other partners.